pusher/pusher-http-java/README.md

 Result result = pusher.get("/channels/[channel_name]");
 ```

-Information on the optional `params` option property and the structure of the returned JSON is defined in the [REST API reference](http://pusher.com/docs/rest_api#method-get-channel).
+Information on the optional `params` option property and the structure of the returned JSON is defined in the [HTTP API reference](http://pusher.com/docs/rest_api#method-get-channel).

 #### Get the list of users in a presence channel